Rimaakter1/Rimaakter1/README.md

 ---

 ## ✨ **Highlights**
-- 🔥 Consistently contributing to open-source projects.
 - 🌍 Passionate about building web experiences that are both beautiful and accessible.
 - 🚀 Always open to learning and collaborating on exciting projects.

----

-> “Code is not just code, it’s a medium to solve real-world problems and impact lives.”

 ---